axnsan12/drf-yasg/README.rst

-Out of the two, ``django-rest-swagger`` is just a wrapper around DRF 3.7 schema generation with an added UI, and thus presents the same problems. ``drf-openapi`` is a bit more involved and implements some custom handling for response schemas, but ultimately still falls short in code generation because the responses are plain ``object``\ s.
+Out of the two, ``django-rest-swagger`` is just a wrapper around DRF 3.7 schema generation with an added UI, and thus presents the same problems. ``drf-openapi`` is a bit more involved and implements some custom handling for response schemas, but ultimately still falls short in code generation because the responses are plain of lacking support for named schemas.

 Both projects are also currently unmantained.